 Employers are required to examine employee documents and keep records verifying that their employees are authorized to work in the United States.
 I-9 forms should be kept for all current employees.
 After an employee resigns or is terminated, the I-9 form should be kept separately and the length of time it is kept depends on the length of time the employee worked for the Company.
-If the employee worked for the Company for more than one year before separating employment, the Company must keep the I-9 form for one year and then should destroy it.
-If the employee worked for the Company must keep the I-9 form for three years and then should destroy it.
+If the employee worked for the Company for less than three years before separating, the Company must keep the I-9 form for three years from the date of hire.
+If the employee worked for the Company for more than three years before separating, the Company must keep the I-9 form for one year after separation.